 Imperial is proud of the innovations, ideas and inspiration that come from the European members of its community, which includes 2,800 students and over 2,000 staff.
-For updates on information for EU students following the EU referendum see our support for EU staff and students page.

 In the last decade alone, Imperial has published more than 60,000 research papers with European partners.
 You can find out more about our links with Europe on our Global Imperial website.

 An undergraduate degree at Imperial normally lasts three years for a Bachelor’s level qualification or four years for an integrated Master’s.

 Some departments offer a year abroad or a year in industry which can add to the overall length of your degree.